boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 {: #fig-end-to-end title="Segmentation of the Transport Network" artwork-align="center"}

 Resource synchronization for AC provisioning:
 : The realization of the Attachment Circuit is made up of TN resources shared between the Customer Site Orchestration and the Provider Network Orchestration (e.g., RFC XXXX NSC).
-More precisely, a PE and a CE connected via an AC must be provisioned with consistent data plane and control plane  information (e.g., VLAN- IDs, IP addresses/subnets, or BGP  Autonomous System (AS) Number).
+More precisely, a PE and a CE connected via an AC need to be provisioned with consistent data plane and control plane  information (e.g., VLAN- IDs, IP addresses/subnets, or BGP  Autonomous System (AS) Number).
 Hence, the realization of this interconnection is technology-specific and requires coordination between the Customer Site Orchestration and an NSC.
 Automating the provisioning and management of the AC is recommended.
 Aligned with {{?RFC8969}}, this document assumes that this coordination is based upon standard YANG data models and APIs.